This walkthrough offers guidance and advice on best practice for creating and launching an experiment in Gorilla.

 Select a Recruitment Policy that meets your studys requirements.
 You may wish to Crowdsource your participants by sticking a Simple Link on Facebook or other social media channels.
 If you already have a list of participants the Email ID or Email Shot may be the right recruitment policies for you.

-You can find a full list of available Recruitment Policies here.
+You can browse our full list of available Recruitment Policies.

-We have also created a short video that walks you through the process of launching your experiment: see it here.
+We have also created a short video that walks you through the process of launching your experiment.

 Participant attrition - the loss of participants from your experiment by any means - is a factor to consider in any field experiment whether that is a lab study or an online study.